poldrack/psych-open-science-guide/guide/2_codesharing.md

 Step 1: Create a release
 ------------------------

--   When you are ready to save a fixed version of the code (for example, when you submit a paper), you can create a release.
--   See [https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository\#creating-a-release](https://www.google.com/url?q=https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository%23creating-a-release&sa=D&ust=1596213792960000&usg=AOvVaw1CLSaqV2NCg7JPLbOUazYD) for more on this
+When you are ready to save a fixed version of the code (for example, when you submit a paper), you can create a release.
+See [the github guide to creating a release](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository\#creating-a-release) for instructions on how to do this.

 Step 2: Create a citable identifier for your release
 ----------------------------------------------------

--   In order to make your code citable, it is useful to have a digital object identifier (DOI) for your code.
--   You can create these easily by linking your github repository to Zenodo.org.
--   Then, any time a release is created on github, it will be deposited to Zenodo and a new DOI will be created.
--   See [https://guides.github.com/activities/citable-code/](https://www.google.com/url?q=https://guides.github.com/activities/citable-code/&sa=D&ust=1596213792961000&usg=AOvVaw2NE2b5EsqVPdpKjp7r-rOD) for more on this
+In order to make your code citable, it is useful to have a digital object identifier (DOI) for your code.
+You can create these easily by linking your github repository to Zenodo.org.
+Then, any time a release is created on github, it will be deposited to Zenodo and a new DOI will be created.
+See [the github guide to citeable code](https://guides.github.com/activities/citable-code/) for instructions on how to set this up.
+This has the benefit of allowing one to cite a specific version of the code used at a particular point in the project (e.g. upon submission of the manuscript), which enhances reproducibility.

 Frequently Asked Questions
 ==========================